Michael Zittle Jr.

-Michael Zittle Jr. (October 5, 1798 – July 5, 1877) or The Wizard of South Mountain was an American occultist, ceremonial magician, author, and mountaineer.
+Michael Zittle Jr. (German: Michael Zittel) (October 5, 1798 – July 5, 1877) or The Wizard of South Mountain was an American occultist, ceremonial magician, author, and mountaineer.
 He was born to a German father, American mother, and was one of nine children.
 Zittle became popular in the area as healer, he would offer his services to alleviate a wide array of difficulties, such as compelling a thief to return stolen property, providing a “sure cure for fever," closing a wound from firearms, curing the bite of a mad dog and “dispelling the fear of the darkness of night.”

 A Friend In Need

 A Friend in Need; Or, Secret Science was a handbook written by Zittle in 1845 on how to perform magic spells.
 It was based on a German book of magic, referred to by Zittle's neighbors as his "black book" or "conjuring book".
 According to legend, after publication of the book, Zittle lost his powers as a result of trying to commodify his supernatural powers.
 In 1975, a copy of the published English book was found by Boonsboro resident Pauline Routzahn.
 Today, a copy of both the English and original German can be viewed at the Boonsbourough Museum of History.